 Who We Are

 Benita M. Dodd / Vice PresidentBenita Dodd is a journalism graduate of Rhodes University in Grahamstown, South Africa, who immigrated to the United States in 1986.
-The Cobb County resident was an editorial writer and columnist for The Atlanta Journal Editorial Board and an editorial writer for...
+She was an editorial writer and columnist at The Atlanta Journal-Constitution before joining the Foundation in March 2003.

 Board of Trustees

 - Gordon Beckham, McCamish Systems